 Canning House gathers an expert panel to discuss what election results in Honduras and Nicaragua, and an indefinite delay to Haiti's election, could mean for these countries, now and into the coming years.

 Elections in Haiti, Honduras and Nicaragua

-After the elections, Canning House will gather an expert panel to discuss what their results could mean for the future of these countries, which are also critically exposed to the devastating impact of climate change.
+Canning House will field an expert panel to discuss the results and what they could mean for the future of these countries, which are also critically exposed to the devastating impact of climate change.

 Please contact us with any questions about this event.